Gavriil1/CI_PP3_BJ/README.md

 ### Flowchart

-The following flowchart summarises the structure and logic of the application.
+The provided flowchart presents a concise overview of the application's structure and logic.

 <details><summary>Flowchart</summary>
 <img src="docs/Connect4-flowchart.jpg">